Call Us: +32 2 466 00 16

 Data Consistency

 Most likely, not all of your data will end up into a single normalized database.
 Chances that your data will be scattered all over the place are much higher.
 So, how do you keep things consistent?
 And what if something fails?
-Don't worry, my friend, this module will explain all.
+Don't worry, my friend, this module will explain everything.

 • Strong Consistency